Cair Paravel Latin School

 Cair Paravel Latin School (often referred to as CPLS or just Cair Paravel) is a private, coeducational, non-profit, non-denominational Christian school located in Topeka, Kansas, United States.
-The school was founded in 1980.
+The school was founded in 1980, making it one of the first classical Christian schools.
 With over 400 students, Cair Paravel is the largest school in Kansas offering a Classical Christian education.
-Cair Paravel is a member of the Association of Classical Christian Schools.
+Cair Paravel is accredited by the Association of Classical Christian Schools.

 Academics

-Cair Paravel is both Christ-Centered and Classical.
+Cair Paravel is both Christ-centered and classical.
 The school teaches all subjects as parts of an integrated whole with Biblical scriptures at the center.
 The curriculum of Cair Paravel is based on the Trivium and emphasizes grammar, logic, and rhetoric.
 Grammar means the fundamental terms, rules and principles of each subject.
 Logic means the ordered relationship of particulars in each subject.
 Rhetoric means the clear and eloquent expression of the truths and principles of each subject.

 Fine arts

 Cair Paravel maintains fine art curricula including orchestra, drama, art, and choir.